compsoc-edinburgh/cookbook-boilerplate/README.md

 Specifically, what you need to for set up is recursively clone (`git clone --recurse-submodules`) the repo & update the recipe repo to latest (`git submodule update --remote`).

-Then, developing the converter script is simply running the python script.
-Developing the theme is with `hugo server`.
+Then, running the converter script is simply running the python script.
+Building the website is with `hugo server`.

 ## Flow